LeonLow97/stock-market-broker-restapi-java-springboot/README.md

 ## To Do

+- Check if it is possible to buy a stock with an invalid ticker.
 - For Deposit and Withdrawal, ensure that amount cannot be negative.
 - Trim White Spaces
 - Data Validation for all the fields
   - Accept INT, STRING, DOUBLE
   - Field length
 - Fix added date and updated date to align with the action method because now it is hardcoded to be `LocalDateTime.now()`.
+- Docker Compose